 Do you think you have too many clothes and accessories?
 Well, that’s the same question I ask myself every now and then.
 Although my wardrobe was never overcrowded with clothes, shoes, and all sorts of fashion accessories, that didn’t mean I only had one pair of everything, such as shirts, dresses, jeans, shoes, etc.

 Last year, I had 6 dresses I could wear for both work and leisure, a few pairs of pumps and high heels I bought on sale, a pair of pink slippers I wore nearly everywhere (I still have it!), which I also carried to work on rainy days, and a pair of grey hoodie.

 Although not many, I had a collection of accessories in my wardrobe.
 Earrings and watches were my must-haves.
 I felt naked without them.
 Other accessories such as bracelets and necklaces were mostly given by my friends.
 Although I seldom wore them, I had them for many years.

-Other than all of the items mentioned, I also owned a black scarf, 2 pairs of sunglasses, two pairs of socks, 2 pairs of sneakers, and several other things.
+Other than all of the items mentioned, I also owned a black scarf, two pairs of sunglasses, two pairs of socks, two pairs of sneakers, and several other things.

 Does it seem like I had a lot of stuff in my wardrobe?

 Last April 2017, I gave up 90% of the clothing and accessories I had.
 Although there weren’t too many to begin with, giving them up (after having them for many years) somehow gave me a great sense of relief.
 Some of the things I had were from 2009!

 I must confess that although I like shopping, I rarely spend money on material things.
 In the past, I spent most of my money on travelling, food and entertainment.
 I personally like buying experience more than material things.

 But I did have an array of clothes in my wardrobe, with many of them kept from my university days.
 I also received a couple of nice blouses and dresses for my birthdays.
 Most of them were still in good condition.
 Thus, I continued to keep and wear them.